uz18/AI-Insect-Fact-Generator/README.md

 Please note that the backend API is running on a seperate free hosting service in order to mask my API keys.
 If your requests take longer than ~15 seconds its very likely that the service has spun down due to inactivity. \
 \
-If this is the case, please allow the request to continue to load.
-It will load up to 90 seconds at which point it will timeout and let you try again. \
+~~If this is the case, please allow the request to continue to load.
+It will load up to 90 seconds at which point it will timeout and let you try again.~~ \
+Should be fixed with the new hosting service I'm using? \
 Once the server is up and running request typically only take ~5-10 seconds. \
 \
 Javascript is required to run this webpage.
 No cookies are stored on your device, and no identifiable information is collected.